atonizzo/seatalk_wifi/README.md

 - Serial Logger (unmarked on the PCB) This pin is connected to the TX pin of serial port 2 of the ESP 12 and emits serial data that is mainly used for debugging of software.
-If enabled by the user it can also output a pretty print of each SeaTalk handled.
+If enabled by the user it can also output a pretty print of each SeaTalk sentence as they are handled by the software

 - Programming cable RX line (marked with R in the layout).
 This is connected to the RX pin of serial port 1 of the ESP12 and is primarily used to program